How is Thrive connected to Urban Abbey?

-Participant expenditures will be divided into three fiscal management learning components:
+Participant expenditures will be divided into two fiscal management learning components:

-- Personal spending: As a means to practice budgeting, decision-making and delayed gratification, participants provide Thrive with $100 of spending money that they will be allotted monthly for personal items such as cosmetics, hygeine products and other non-essentials.
-They are then expected to make and present a budget for how the money will be used.
+- Personal spending: As a means to practice budgeting, decision-making and delayed gratification, participants are expected to make and present a budget for how their money will be used.

 How can volunteers be involved?

-Volunteer opportunities will include sharing of professional skills/services as needed for participants, teaching life skills, providing childcare, acting as a mentor mom, promotion and administration, facilitating craft or other creative activities...
+Volunteer opportunities will include sharing of professional skills/services as needed for participants, teaching life skills, providing childcare, acting as a mentor mom, promotion and administration, facilitating craft or other creative activities or being a house mom for a weekday or weekend.
 Volunteers must fill out an application, provide two references and provide Urban Abbey with an official background check.